Find out about applying for Farming Investment Fund schemes

 Scheme information published

-• Animal Health and Welfare – 112 items
+• Animal health and welfare – 130 items

-Applicants were able to apply to either theme or both, for items that best suited their business.
-The FETF 2023 grant offer is competitive, and therefore not everyone who applied was successful.
+Applicants are able to apply to any theme or all three, for items that best suit their business.

-The 2023 offer was open to farmers, contractors, and foresters in England.
+The 2024 offer is open to farmers, contractors, and foresters in England.
 Grants for items on the Animal Health and Welfare list are available to farmers or contractors in the following sectors:

 • beef cattle